jnozzi/cocoadev.com/markdown/CoordinatesOfAnObjectOnScreen.md

 You could simplify things somewhat more with the following code ("self" is the widget here)...

-General/NSPoint widgetOriginOnScreen = General/self window] convertBaseToScreen: [self convertPoint: [[NSZeroPoint toView: nil]];
+NSPoint widgetOriginOnScreen = self window] convertBaseToScreen: [self convertPoint: [[NSZeroPoint toView: nil]];

-Or is there a reason for not using convertBaseToScreen? --General/PeterMaurer
+Or is there a reason for not using convertBaseToScreen? --PeterMaurer

 *I'm not sure of the reasons, but it doesn't seem to work for a widget in a tab view.*